mike632t/x11-calc/README.md

 19 Nov 25

-   - Allows  users to increase the number of memory registers by specifying the total number of  the command line.
-This enables modified firmware to be used to provide extra registers and additional program steps.
+   - Allows the memory size to be increased from the command line.
+This can then be used by modified firmware versions to provide extra  registers and additional program steps.

 18 Oct 25